HLA Tissue Typing

 HLA tissue-typing is a very complex scientific test.
 It is very laborious and is relatively expensive.
 Only Specially-trained scientists with the specific knowledge and background are able to perform the test.
 In lay terms, HLA tissue-typing simply involves taking a blood sample, at Cells4Life we will use umbilical cord blood and in some instances we will require a sample from the mother.

 Technically, we perform what is called ‘intermediate-resolution HLA tissue-typing by PCR-SSOP for HLA Class I (HLA A, B and C) and Class II (HLA DR and DQ).

-If a donor sample is to be used therapeutically to treat the person from whom it was taken it is known as an ‘autologous transplant’.
+If a donor sample is to be used therapeutically to treat the person from whom it was taken it is known as an ‘autologous stem cell transplant’.
 In this case, there will be a 100% tissue match and it is very unlikely the body will reject it.

-An allogeneic transplant is one where tissue is transplanted into someone different from where the tissue came e.g. from one sibling to another.
+An allogeneic stem cell transplant is one where tissue is transplanted into someone different from where the tissue came e.g. from one sibling to another.
 Since these genetic markers (HLAs) are inherited from parents, siblings are much more likely to have similar HLAs than unrelated persons.
 There’s about a 25% chance that any individual’s sibling will be a suitable donor i.e. 1 in 4 chance of any one sibling being a perfect match, with increased odds in larger families.
 Umbilical cord blood does not need to be a perfect match to be successful.